lijas/IGA.jl/docs/src/examples/example1.md

         celldofs!(celldofs, dh, cellid)
 ```

-This part differs from normal finite elment code.
-Instead of only getting the cell coordinates,
+In a normal finite elment code, this is the point where we usually get the coordinates of the element `X = getcoordinates(grid, cellid)`.
+In this case, however,
-we also get the cell weights, and transform them to the bezier mesh.
-Furthermore, we pass the bezier extraction operator to the CellValues/Beziervalues.
+we also require the cell weights, and we need to transform them to the bezier mesh.

 ```@example example1
         extr = grid.beo[cellid] # Extraction operator
-        X = getcoordinates!(grid.grid, ic)
+        X = getcoordinates(grid.grid, cellid) #Nurbs coords
-        w = getweights!(w, grid, ic)
+        w = IGA.getweights(grid, cellid)       #Nurbs weights
-        wᴮ = compute_bezier_points(C, w)
+        wᴮ = compute_bezier_points(extr, w)
-        Xᴮ .= inv.(wᴮ) .* compute_bezier_points(C, w.*bcoords)
+        Xᴮ = inv.(wᴮ) .* compute_bezier_points(extr, w.*X)
 ```

 !!! tip
     Since the operations above are quite common in IGA, there is a helper-function called `get_bezier_coordinates(grid, cellid)`,
     which return the bezier coorinates and weights directly.

+Furthermore, we pass the bezier extraction operator to the CellValues/Beziervalues.

 ```@example example1
         set_bezier_operator!(cv, extr)